 I completely understand this fury and have selected some natural chemical sprays which will do the trick.
 Some of the best chemical insect sprays for your home plants are:

-Spectrum Houseplant & Garden Insect Spray- 24 oz bottle – Found on Amazon for $6 and is a general-purpose spray is excellent for all indoor and outdoor plants.
+Spectrum Houseplant & Garden Insect Spray- 24 oz bottle – Found on Amazon and is a general-purpose spray is excellent for all indoor and outdoor plants.
 Made with natural botanical pyrethrin’s, this will kill bugs on contact.
 It is worth noting that if your indoor plant is some kind of fresh vegetable/fruit, this spray can be used up until the day of harvest so it is quite non-toxic.

 Safer Brand 5180-6 Neem Oil Ready-to-Use Fungicide, 1 Pack – Able to be purchased through Amazon (hello prime shipping!) this is around $15 and created to Kill eggs, larvae and adult Stages of Insects.
 This formula will also prevent & kills black spots, powdery mildew, and more.
 Well rated and can be used on vegetables, flowers, leaves, etc.